softindex/datakernel/README.md

 ## Introduction

 DataKernel is a full-featured alternative web and big data Java framework built from the ground up.
-It does not use Netty, Jetty, Spring/Guice DI, RxJava etc. Instead, it features a full application stack: Event Loop, Promises, HTTP, DI and others, including decentralized big-data technologies and map-reduce algorithms.
+It does not use Netty, Jetty, Spring/Guice DI, RxJava, etc. Instead, it features a full application stack: Event Loop, Promises, HTTP, DI, and others, including decentralized big-data technologies and map-reduce algorithms.

 No overhead of intermediate abstractions, legacy standards and third-party libraries makes the framework minimalistic, streamlined and lightning-fast!